kanishkay/Knowledge_Track_Application/ReadMe.md

 ## 📜 License

-This project is licensed under the
+This project is licensed under the Apache License 2.0

 ---